psf/black/README.md

 bother you if you overdo it by a few km/h".

+### Empty lines

+*Black* will allow single empty lines left by the original editors, except when they're added within parenthesized expressions.
+Since such expressions are always reformatted to fit minimal space, this whitespace is lost.

+It will also insert proper spacing before and after function definitions.
+It's one line before and after inner functions and two lines before and after module-level functions.  *Black* will put those empty lines also between the function definition and any standalone comments that immediately precede the given function.
+If you want to comment on the entire function, use a docstring or put a leading comment in the function body.

 ### Editor integration

 There is currently no integration with any text editors.
 Vim and